 Does your child enjoy reading?
-If not, in honor of National Book Month, we’ve put together these eight ideas to help make reading more enjoyable for them this summer.
+If not, we’ve put together some ideas to help change your child’s views of reading to be more positive!

 1. Give them a choice of what to read.

 Most of a child’s day is filled with adults telling them what to do and when to do it.
 Give your child some control back by letting him or her select the books he or she wants to read.
 If he or she is a new reader, you or their teacher may need to help him or her find a book that is at his or her reading level and choose from those specific choices.

 Kids love to read more than only chapter books.
 Get your kids reading a variety of materials such as graphic novels, cookbooks, joke books, fact books, magazines, blogs, eBooks, and the newspaper.
 Every little bit of reading helps!

 3. Read aloud to them.

 Research tells us that reading aloud to your kids is the most important thing you can do as a parent to raise a strong reader.
 But more than that, if your child is struggling with an assigned book for school, take turns reading the book with him or her.
 It will make the process more enjoyable.
 Stop and talk about new words or confusing parts to help strengthen their skills.

 4. Let your kids fill up a book bag at the library.

 Bring a large tote bag to the library and challenge your child to find interesting books to read that will fill up the ENTIRE bag.
 Why?
 He or she will be so excited for the process of discovering books, as well as reading them cover-to-cover when they get home.